 As a filmmaker, I wrote and directed Transmissions (2008) and Archetype (2012), two nano-budget films of dubious artistic merit.
 I had to get some mileage out of my BA in filmmaking from Columbia College Chicago.
 I'm also writing a screenplay for a cheapo adaptation of Gameroom that I'd like to direct sometime before the sun runs out of fuel.

 Gameroom partly stems from my lifelong love of video games.
 Playing the original Super Mario Bros. with my big sister is one of my earliest memories, along with aimlessly wandering in Metroid, repeatedly failing the Turbo Tunnel in Battletoads, and wondering what black magic powered the Game Genie.
-I also achieved 101% in Donkey Kong 64 on the weekend of its release, which I believe is now formally classified as a behavioral disorder in the DSM.
+I also achieved 101% in Donkey Kong 64 on the weekend of its release in 1999, which I believe is now classified as a behavioral disorder in the DSM.